“I don’t want to tell you who I am,” she whispers just as I’m thinking how much I want her to keep talking.

 But of course, I didn’t.
-I let him trace me, line by line, until a wave of warmth washed over me and I felt as safe and sound as a girl like me could possibly feel.
-Because in the back of my mind, I’m always waiting for when the spell will be broken by a phone call, hunger or daylight.
+I let him trace me instead, line by line.
+All until a wave of warmth washed over me, and for a moment I felt as safe and sound as a girl like me could possibly feel.
+In the back of my mind, I’m always waiting for when the spell will be broken by a phone call, hunger or daylight.
 Then I’d just lie there, gnashing my teeth in frustration and covering up my soul before he’d turn his head to look over the shoulder and smile at me, as if we were still surrounded by magic.
 But instead, that’s when I escape.

 I’ve learned that I am the ultimate ticket to happiness.